WELCOME TO DELTA GAMMA!

 MEET OUR PRESIDENT!

 War Eagle!
-My name is Caroline McCoy, and I have the honor of serving as President of the Delta Sigma chapter of Delta Gamma this year.
-As you look around our website, we hope you are able to learn more about what makes this chapter so special for each and every member.
-When I ran home to Delta Gamma two years ago, I was so excited for the new friends that I would meet and for the sisterhood I would be joining.
-I never could have imagined how greatly I would further my involvement with service, discover leadership opportunities, or cultivate so many lifelong friendships.
-I have truly been able to become the best version of myself with the women of DG around me.
+My name is Lizzie Wilson, and I have the blessing of serving as President of the Delta Sigma chapter of Delta Gamma this year.
+As you look around our website, we hope you can learn more about what makes this chapter so special for each and every member!

 Our letters, DG, stand for our motto, "Do Good."
 This holds true, not only in Delta Gamma’s philanthropic efforts, but also in everyday life.
 Being a member of DG pushes you to help those around you with whatever they may need!
 We were established in the ideals of sisterhood and character development which are critical attributes for growth during your college years.
 We believe in loyalty, not only to the Fraternity, but to each other.
 I believe that everyone brings their own uniqueness and individuality to the table, but when we come together as one common group, we can “Do Good” for each other and the Auburn community.